zesk/build/documentation/source/tools/deploy.md

 Deployment occurs as follows:

-- `make-env` - Optional.
+- `application-environment` - Optional.
 Run on deployment system.
 Create environment file for remote system.
 - `deploy-start` - Optional.
 Run on each remote system.
 - `deploy-activate` - Optional.
 Run on each remote system.
 - `deploy-finish` - Optional.
 Run on each remote system.